 Sign languages are considered to be separate languages with different grammatical structures and conventions from spoken languages.
 Although finger spelling may be used to translate spoken words into sign, an actual sign language speaker relies on many more gestures to speak.

 Some links on sign language are given below:

 Possible Deaf Culture differences:

-- Some learned to speak and read lips which means learning English
+- Some learned to speak and read lips which means learning English or other spoken language

 - Some may have various levels of hearing impairment or partial hearing